Authentura/codectrl/loggers/SCHEMA.md

 - `message_type : string`: The type of the message that was sent through the log function.
 - `file_name : string`: The file name that the log function was called in.
 - `address : string`: The address of the host that sent the log data.
+- `language : string`: The full name of the language of the logged code.

 See below for an example JSON output.
-Please note **the data must be sent as CBOR, the JSON is only provided as a readable alternative**.
+Please note **the data must be sent as CBOR, the JSON is only provided as a readable alternative**\*.

 ```json
 {